basepeak/nextcloud-S3-local-S3-migration/README.md

 Also you probably want to delete this script after running it.

 ### S3 to local version history

 v0.34 Read config bucket_endpoint & use_path_style_endpoint\
 v0.33 Added support for optional ssl and port for S3 connection\
 v0.32 Set 'mount_provider_class' and add option to chown files if clouduser has no command line rights\
 v0.31 Added endpoint path style option\
 v0.30 first github release

-:warning: check https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11 if you need the option stated in v0.32 **work in progress..**
+:warning: check <https://github.com/mrAceT/nextcloud-S3-local-S3-migration/issues/11> if you need the option stated in v0.32 **work in progress..**

 ## local to S3

-It will transfer files from **local** based primary storage to a **S3** primary storage.
+Transfer files from **local** based primary storage to a **S3** primary storage.

 The basics were inspired upon the script s3tolocal.php (mentioned above), but there are **a lot** of differences..

 Before you start, it is probably wise to set $DO_FILES_CLEAN (occ files:cleanup) and $DO_FILES_SCAN (occ files:scan --all) to '1' once, let the 'Nextcloud' do some checking.. then you'll start out as clean as possible

-1. the only 'external thing' you need is 'aws/aws-sdk-php' (runuser -u clouduser -- composer require aws/aws-sdk-php)
+1. Get localtos3.php and composer.json and composer.lock to a newly created folder in the container, e.g. /var/www/migrate
-2. place 'storage.config.php' in the same folder as localtos3.php (and set your S3 credentials!)
+2. place `storage.config.php` in the same folder as localtos3.php (and fill it with your S3 config/credentials!)
-3. set & check all the config variables in the beginning of the script!
+3. set & check all the config environment variables in the beginning of the script!
 4. start with the highest $TEST => 2 (complete dry run, just checks en dummy uploads etc. NO database changes what so ever!)
-5. set $TEST to a 'small test user", upload the data to S3 for only that user (NO database changes what so ever!)
+5. set $TEST to a "small test user", upload the data to S3 for only that user (NO database changes what so ever!)
 6. set $TEST to 1 and run the script yet again, upload (**and check**) all the data to S3 (NO database changes what so ever!)
 7. set $TEST to 0 and run the script again (this is LIVE, nextcloud will be set into maintenance:mode --on while working ! **database changes!**)